dashingsoft/pyarmor/docs/project.rst

         - 2

+        Same as 1, but it's implied the package `pytransform` is not in same path with obfuscated scripts in runtime.
+So the bootstrap code will always make absolute import without leading dots in entry script.

+        -3

-        Same as 1, but the package `pytransform` may be in other path in runtime.
-So the bootstrap code will not be made a relative import when inserting entry script.
+        Same as 1, but it's implied the package `pytransform` is in the same path with obfuscated scripts in runtime.
+So the bootstrap code will always make a relative import with leading dots in the entry script.

 * plugins